ilyasbelfar/Pizza-Fleet/README.md

 - Pizza menu: Customers can browse the available pizza menu and select the pizzas they want to order.
 They can also see the details of each pizza, including the description, toppings, and price.

+- Search bar: Allows users to search for pizzas by name.

+- Price range slider filter: Allows users to filter pizzas by price.

 - Pizza selection and quantity: Customers can select the pizzas they want to order and specify the quantity.

 - Shopping cart management: Customers can add pizzas to their shopping cart, update the quantity of a pizza item, or delete an pizza item from the shopping cart.